luyingxi35/franka-fr3-wireless-spacemouse/README.md

 ## Getting Started

-To get started with the SpaceMouse publisher and Cartesian velocity controller:
+To get started with the SpaceMouse publisher and Joint Impedance controller:

 1. **Run the SpaceMouse Publisher**
    Launch the SpaceMouse publisher node to read input from the SpaceMouse and publish it as ROS 2 messages: